Infineon/arduino-core-psoc6/docs/development-instructions.rst

 Manual setup
 ------------

-| This section describes the manual setup of the development environment for the Infineon PSoC™ microcontroller core.
+| This section describes the manual setup of the development environment for the Infineon PSOC™ microcontroller core.
 | You can consider this a detailed explanation of the development setup process.
 | Unless you want to know the details |:detective:|, it is easier and recommended to use the automated setup script |:scroll:| in :ref:`Environment setup <env_dev_setup>`.